Richard Mardo: Biography

 He did his primary studies at the Republic of Mexico College, located in the center of Maracay.
 His studies were also at Juan Vicente Bolívar high school and Valentín Espinal high school.
 Finally, he graduated from high school at Agustín Codazzi high school.
 He entered the University of Carabobo, La Morita, where he obtained a bachelor's degree in Commercial Administration in 2000.
-He began his working life from a very young age, as a peddler on Pérez Almarza boulevard, to then dedicate himself to the textile area.
+He began his working life at a very young age as a peddler on Pérez Almarza boulevard and then dedicated himself to the textile area.

 Political career

 In 2000, he joined Justice First.
 He is one of the founding members of the party in Aragua.
-Within the party, he holds the position of secretary of Regional Civil Justice, then became secretary of Regional Organization and, subsequently, in 2005, he was appointed general coordinator of the state of Aragua, a position in which he was re-elected for in February 2007, with ample support from party bases.
+Within the party, he held the position of secretary of Regional Civil Justice, then became secretary of Regional Organization.
+Subsequently, in 2005, he was appointed general coordinator of the state of Aragua, a position for which he was re-elected in February 2007, with ample support from party bases.
 He is also the National Assistant Secretary General of the National Board of Justice First.